 1. Dance Movement Therapy is not LA LA LA

 We don’t just dance.
-We are not dancing happily with beautiful music and colorful hankerchiefs in our hands.(We can but it is absolutely not only that)
+We are not dancing happily with beautiful music and colorful hankerchiefs in our hands (we could do that but it is absolutely not only that).

-We work usually with sorrow, grief, aggression, indiference… We can be directive and set limits.
+We work usually with sorrow, grief, aggression, fear, anger, trauma… We can be directive and set limits.
+And work in difficult environments such as jails or closed psychiatric units.

 2. DMT is not a dance lesson.